hihey54/www24_threatAdvPhish/README.md

 This repository includes three main folders:

 * **ML-PWD**: This folder includes the implementation of our custom ML-based phishing website detector and scripts for generating APW-Lab webpages.
-* **experimental_webpages**: This folder contains all webpages (i.e., unperturbed phishing, legitimate, APW-Lab and APW-Wild) we used in our user study.
+* **USER STUDY**: This folder contains all user study related, one *.pdf* file states how our survey looks and one subfolder list all webpages used in our study.
-* **analysis**: This folder contains the components needed to replicate all analysis.
+* **Analysis**: This folder contains the components needed to replicate all analysis.
 This includes the codebook, a script for calculating cohen's kappa value, linear regression model and mixed-effect logistic regression model.

 ## Contents
-We explain the documents in the order of the list above, i.e., ML-PWD, experimental_webpages and analysis.
+We explain the documents in the order of the list above, i.e., ML-PWD, USER STUDY and Analysis.
 ### ML-PWD
 This folder includes three *.ipynb* files, one subfolder, 5 *.json* files, two *.py* and one *requirements.txt* file:
 * *datasets*, which is a folders containing the dataset proposed in paper *Building standard offline anti-phishing dataset for